Big Reactions To Cancellations

 Thanks so much for taking the time to comment!

 Remarkable is a great word for the new perspectives Language of Listening® provides and the results it produces.
-If you apply Betsy’s suggestions and see remarkable results of your own, please feel free to share them with us here.
+If you apply Betsy’s suggestions and see remarkable results of your own, please let us know.